Angela Alorwu-Tay: Personal life

 Angela Alorwu Tay was born on 16 April 1971.
 She is widowed with two children.

 Politics

-In 2015, she contested and won th NDC parliamentary seat for the Afadjato South Constituency in the Volta Region and polled 5,138 votes to beat Mr Reuben Kornu with 1,419 votes, Miss Kafui Takyi −1,366 votes, Mr Eben Kay Hodo – 820 votes, Mr Victus Agbesi with 577 votes and Miss Susie Adoboe with 559 votes.
+In 2015, she contested and won the NDC parliamentary seat for the Afadjato South Constituency in the Volta Region and polled 5,138 votes to beat Mr Reuben Kornu with 1,419 votes, Miss Kafui Takyi −1,366 votes, Mr Eben Kay Hodo – 820 votes, Mr Victus Agbesi with 577 votes and Miss Susie Adoboe with 559 votes.
 She also advocates for the gender parity issue Ghana is facing and holds the current government of Ghana to redeem his campaign promise of 30% women in his cabinet.

 Employment

 She served as a secretary Unique Insurance CO. between the period of 1999 to 2003.
 She also served as a Manager at Tahnaf Service between 2004 and 2012.
 She added on as a District Chief Executive from 2012 to 2016.